NicolasOmar/react-practice/README.md

  - Languages app (`8-languages` folder)
    - Use `Context` as a alternative to `Redux` for distribute data to the other components
    - How to use `Provider` and `Consumer`
-   - How to replace Redux using an custom Context implementation
+   - How to replace Redux using a custom Context implementation
  - Posts app (`9-posts` folder)
    - Use `Hooks` system to handle state data with `useState` and its updates with `useEffect`
    - How to isolate Hooks logic to use it in other contexts